quantumlib/qsim/docs/mps.md

 ## What is a Matrix Product State?

-A Matrix Product State is a way of representing a quantum state as a chain of tensors, one per qubit, connected together.
+A _matrix product state_ is a way of representing a quantum state as a chain of tensors, one per qubit, connected together.
 Instead of storing one giant exponentially-large vector, you store a sequence of small matrices.
 The "bond dimension" (often written as χ or `bond_dim`) controls how much entanglement the